clr-works/Bike-share/README.md

 ### 1.2 Not equal start and end stations.

 It can be argued that the customers that take a bike in one station to end the trip in a different station may show different behaviour from those that end the trip in the same station as it was started.
-An additional separation between subscribers and occasional customers shows
+An additional separation between subscribers and occasional customers shows interesting patters to take into consideration.
+Over the week, we can hypothesize that the subscribers that start and end in a different station are those that go to work on a defined schedule.
+They show a marked difference from occasional customers, difference that is less strong over the weekend.

 ![duration_nestat_log](https://user-images.githubusercontent.com/37026778/85033500-500abd00-b181-11ea-941e-ad1304a40d96.png)

 ### 1.3 Equal start and end stations

+With regards to the customers that start and end in the same station, it can be noticed that, on the first place, they constitute only a % of those who end in a different station.
+Futhermore, the difference between customers and subscribers is less marked than in the previous case.
+We could potentially explain this assuming that these are customers that are most probably not working on a fixed schedule.
+Both customers and subscriber get more likely distributions over the weekend.

 ![duration_equalst_log](https://user-images.githubusercontent.com/37026778/85033495-4da86300-b181-11ea-8c88-7f1319d991cb.png)

+## 2 Total Trips by Day of the Week

 ![trips_days](https://user-images.githubusercontent.com/37026778/85033533-5a2cbb80-b181-11ea-8a8e-59f628a4d2df.png)